h12w/gspec/DESIGN.md

 * If there are multiple test schedulers and one reporter per scheduler, then "go test" functions should not be run concurrently.
 * Otherwise, test cases could be printed interwaved in console.

-###Focus Mode
-(TODO)

-###Test Time
-(TODO)
-####Timeout
-####Find slow tests

-###Benchmark & coverage
-What "go test" provides are good enough.
-Just don't break them.

-###Options
-Options of GSpec should able to set hard coded or via CLI flags.
-Flag should have higher priority than hard coded value so that can be changed at runtime.

-####"go test" command
-* "go test" command is the only way to run GSpec tests.
-* GSpec should try to be consistent with test flags that "go test" have.
-    - "-outputdir": place output files in the specified directory.
-    - "-parallel": Allow parallel execution of test functions that call t.Parallel.
-    - "-v": Verbose output.

-###Test Double
-(TODO)

-###Auto Test
-(TODO)

 Usage Guidelines
 ----------------